Mobile games thrive, even as pandemic keeps players home

-SAN FRANCISCO (AFP) - Mobile games are thriving as players turn to them for fun and friendship during the pandemic, with increasing numbers of women joining the trend.
+SAN FRANCISCO • Mobile games are thriving as players turn to them for fun and friendship during the pandemic, with increasing numbers of women joining the trend.

 "Being stuck at home has not stopped people from playing games on their phones," said SensorTower mobile insights strategist Craig Chapple.
 "To the contrary, mobile gaming is more popular than ever."